undel-gh/HA-Laundry-Monitor/docs/en/USER_MANUAL.md

 ## 1. What Laundry Monitor does

-Laundry Monitor is a Home Assistant custom integration for monitoring washing-machine cycles with external Home Assistant entities.
+Laundry Monitor is a Home Assistant custom integration that creates a logical monitoring device for a washing machine using existing Home Assistant sensor entities.

 It does **not** communicate with or control the washing machine directly.
 Instead, it observes electrical and optional physical signals and infers the current cycle state.